AGS slavery and human trafficking statement

 - Commercial (includes airlines, ground handlers and retailers)

-During 2016 and 2017, AGS Procurement reviewed all suppliers in the supply chain for compliance with the Act.
-As a result of this, we have reduced our supply chain to remove any suppliers who did not satisfy our requirements.
+During 2020, AGS Procurement continually reviewed all suppliers in the supply chain for compliance with the Act.

-As a result of this supplier cleanse, we have in the region of 870 suppliers across the AGS Group.
-A large number of these will have turnovers which trigger the compliance requirements of the Modern Slavery Act 2015, and have produced a Modern Slavery Statement.
+We have in the region of 918 suppliers across the AGS Group.
+Many of these will have turnovers greater than £36 million which trigger the compliance requirements of the Modern Slavery Act 2015 and are required to produce a Modern Slavery Statement.

-AGS’ Group Procurement team monitor the AGS supply chain on an annual basis and at the commencement of a new sourcing process for modern slavery compliance in order to demonstrate that the AGS Group’s compliance with the obligations of the Act.
+AGS’ Group Procurement team monitor the AGS supply chain on an annual basis and at the commencement of any new sourcing activity to ensure modern slavery compliance in order to demonstrate compliance with the obligations of the Act.

-Prior to a tender process, all new suppliers are sent a Pre-Qualification Questionnaire (“PQQ”), which includes a section on modern slavery.
-The Supplier may not progress to the tender stage if they are highlighted as having a risk at this stage.
+Prior to a tender process, all new suppliers are sent a Pre-Qualification Questionnaire (“PQQ”) or an Invitation to Tender (“ITT”), which includes a section on modern slavery.
+The Supplier may not progress beyond the tender stage if they are highlighted as having a risk at this stage.

-When AGS otherwise engage with a new supplier out with a tender process, a new supplier questionnaire, which includes a modern slavery section, is issued to the supplier to satisfy AGS requirements with respect to the Act.
+When AGS engage with a new supplier out with a tender process, a new supplier questionnaire, which includes a modern slavery section, is issued to the supplier in order to satisfy AGS requirements in respect to the Act.

 If a supplier provides insufficient details to the questionnaire, or is highlighted as being a high risk supplier in the Modern Slavery Act, such as manufacturing companies or uniform providers, Procurement will carry out further investigations into the suppliers modern slavery compliance either by carrying out a desk-top audit, telephone audit or by visiting the suppliers premises to carry out a full audit on the company.